Developers

 You can also manage your account’s tokens with the credentials control panel.

 An example key use case is an application that directly requests our API data, and has its own users.
-This application might like to set a unique token for each user so when they close their account their access can be permenantly disabled.
+This application might like to set a unique token for each user so when they close their account their access can be permanently disabled.
 This developer would use their API key to manage creating and disabling tokens.

 How do I use my key?

 There is only one API service where you can use your key.
-Your key is given as the value to the apikey parameter on requests to the auth web service of Mesonet API.
+Your key is given as the value to the apikey parameter on requests to the auth web service of Weather API.
 Three different actions can be taken depending on what parameters you give when you make the request:

 Learn more about how to use the auth service in our documentation